s7u512/NSSO-77-SAS/README.md

 These R scripts were developed as a personal project to learn sample survey estimation using R. The scripts were heavily influenced by my friend [Deepak's work on the same topic](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
 I started out trying to replicate his work.
 However, I have ended up deviating  enough to not be able to call it a fork anymore, and therefore decided to create my own repository.
 The scripts are simple and heavily commented to be useful to beginners.
 I used RStudio, a popular and free IDE for R, to do this work.

 These scripts are designed to estimate the results of the Situation Assessment Survey of Agricultural Households conducted by NSSO in 2019 - also known as NSS 77 th Round for Schedule- 33.1, January 2019 – December 2019,(Land and Livestock Holding of Households and Situation Assessment of Agricultural Households).
+Unit-level data along with a report was published by the National Statistical Office in September 2019.

 The scripts are specifically tailored to work with the published unit-level data from this survey.